12 Long- And Short-Term Effects Of Child Abuse And Neglect

 If you experienced abuse as a child, it may be beneficial to seek professional help so you can address any long-term effects you may be experiencing.
 Both in-person and online therapy can be valid options for treatment.

 You may feel more comfortable trying online therapy, as you can attend sessions from home at a time that fits your schedule.
 When discussing vulnerable topics like abuse, it can be helpful to be in a familiar place where you feel safe and comfortable.
-In addition, you can choose to speak to your therapist via phone call or online chat if a video call feels too intimidating.
+In addition, you can choose to speak to your therapist via phone call or online chat if a video call seems too intimidating.

 Although there isn’t yet much research regarding the efficacy of online therapy for adult survivors of childhood abuse, studies show that, in general, online therapy tends to be just as effective as in-person therapy.
 Please don’t hesitate to reach out for the help you deserve.